A Greek Lamb and Aubergine Casserole:

 Once cooked, check the mix for 'heat' and remove the chilli and cinnamon stick if used.
 Add pepper if necessary.
 Do NOT add salt at this stage because the feta is quite salty.

 Plate up and add crumbled feta and mint to taste.
 I've served this with tagliatelli, but it works very well just with a big chunk of crusty bread.

 This is a comfort food dish that will also work well in summer.
 If you do serve this Greek Lamb and Aubergine Casserole in summer, then it is best warm rather than piping hot.

 Like the look of this?
-Why not pin it for later
+Why not pin the recipe for later